 4. Select a Template for Your Site

-Like other CMS, Joomla offers a way to change your site design without coding, which is what we will look at in this step of the tutorial.
-In Joomla, your entire website’s look, feel, and functionality are entirely dependent on so-called templates.
+Like other CMS platforms, Joomla offers a way to change your site’s design without coding.
+In Joomla, your entire website’s look, feel, and functionality depend on templates.

 When selecting a template, besides your own taste, pay attention to a few important characteristics:

-• Support — It’s great to have technical support included, to have someone to help you with issues.
+- Support – It’s great to have technical support included to help you with issues.

-• Updates — Joomla constantly updates their system.
-Make sure your template provider does the same with their products so they will work with the latest release.
+- Updates – Joomla constantly updates their system.
+Make sure your template provider does the same with their products.

-• Documentation — From time to time, you’ll need to check some features to learn how they work.
-Be sure there is a place where you can do so.
+- Documentation – From time to time, you’ll need to check some features to learn how they work.
+Be sure there is documentation available.

 5. Install Your Joomla Template

-Installing a template in Joomla is quite easy in principle.
+Installing a template in Joomla is quite easy.
 Once you have made a choice, you usually get it in the form of a zip file.
-This you can simply upload under Extensions > Manage > Install.
+Upload it under System → Install Panel → Extensions.

-Either drag and drop the file into the field or click the Or browse for file button to find it on your hard drive.
-Select it and Joomla should do the rest by itself.
-Alternatively, you can also install the template via its URL if you know where the package is located.
+Either drag and drop the file into the upload field or click the browse button to find it on your hard drive.
+Select it and Joomla should do the rest.
+Alternatively, you can install the template via its URL if you know where the package is located.

-After that, you still need to activate the template under Extensions > Template > Styles.
+After that, you still need to activate the template.
+Go to System → Site Template Styles.
 Here, click the star icon to the right of the template name to make it the default for the entire site.

 When you now go back to the front end of your site, you will see that its entire design has changed.
 Such is the power of templates.

-The first is a complete version of Joomla including the template.
-When you install that, your new design is ready to go when your site is set up, often including demo content.
-It’s a shortcut when you want the exact design as the template advertises.
-All that’s left to do is exchange the content.
+The quickstart package is a complete version of Joomla including the template and demo content.
+When you install that, your new design is ready to go – all you need to do is swap in your own content.
+It’s a shortcut when you want the exact design shown in the template preview.

-The other two files refer to stuff that you might have seen in the template demo site, such as sliders, etc.
+The other files typically refer to additional features you saw in the template demo, such as sliders, page builders, or custom modules.

 6. Customize the Design

 In the settings, you can make adjustments to things like colors, fonts, logos, sizes, and much more.
-In this case, the template even comes with its own settings page that we get to when we hit Template Options.
+Many premium templates come with their own settings page or even a visual page builder for more advanced customization.

 Some Joomla templates also have a preview option where you can see changes in real-time.
-In either case, don’t forget to check out what your template has to offer and to save any changes you have made to translate them to your site.
-For example, below we have changed the social profiles and contact information in the top bar disabled the branding at the bottom and moved the top bar to the bottom of the page via the Layout options.
+In either case, don’t forget to check out what your template has to offer and to save any changes you’ve made.
+For example, below we have changed the social profiles and contact information, disabled the branding at the bottom, and adjusted the layout options.

 7. Create Content Using Joomla Modules